donejs/donejs/docs/guide.md

 From here your application is ready to be used in production.
 Enable production mode by setting the `NODE_ENV` variable:

 ```
-export NODE_ENV=production
+NODE_ENV=production npm start
 ```

-Restart the server to see the application load in production.
+Refresh your browser to see the application load in production.

 ### Building to iOS and Android